cylmat/cheats/php/psr3-to-18.md

 interface LoggerAwareInterface {
     public function setLogger(LoggerInterface $logger): void;
 ```
+# PSR-4: Autoloading
+FQCN: \<NamespaceName>(\<SubNamespaceNames>)*\<ClassName>
+- The fully qualified class name MUST have a top-level namespace name, also known as a "vendor namespace".
+- The fully qualified class name MAY have one or more sub-namespace names.
+- The fully qualified class name MUST have a terminating class name.
+(Underscores have no special meaning)
+(PSR-0: Each _ character in the CLASS NAME is converted to a DIRECTORY_SEPARATOR)

 # PSR-6: Caching Interface
 - If it is not possible to return the exact saved value, MUST respond with a cache miss rather than corrupted data.